imalbertpuig/rxjs-course/NOTES.md

 }
 ```

-- `mergeMap()`: Creates an Observable immediately for any source item, all previous Observables are kept alive.
+- `mergeMap()` => Creates an Observable immediately for any source item, all previous Observables are kept alive.
 Note `flatMap` is an alias for mergeMap and `flatMap` will be removed in RxJS 8.
-- `exhaustMap()`: Source items are ignored while the previous Observable is not completed.
+- `exhaustMap()` => Source items are ignored while the previous Observable is not completed.

 ```js
 ngAfterViewInit() {